Graduate Internships and Practicums

 Students should, at a minimum, possess the following before applying to The Center: at least one course in family, individual, and group therapy; assessment experience, if applicable; and some course work related to child and adolescent development.
 Prospective students should have previous practicum or work experience using psychotherapy skills.
 Students must commit to The Center for at least 20 hours/week for two semesters.

 It should be noted that a placement at Austin Child Guidance Center is quite demanding; however, you will find the agency very supportive in terms of the supervision and training you will receive.
 It is recommended that you seek out other students who have completed placements at The Center to learn about their experiences before you apply.

 Doctoral Psychology Students apply and interview in the spring for a 2 semester placement the following fall and spring semesters.
 Students should submit a curriculum vitae and a request for an interview by early February and we offer placements early March.

-- Send your application or inquiry to Julia Hoke, Ph.D.
+- Send your application or inquiry to Seanna Crosbie, LCSW-S

-Social Work Students, ACGC offers two clinical placements for social work students in their second year of graduate school at UT Austin.
+Social Work Students, ACGC offers two clinical placements for social work students in their final year of graduate school.
 The clinical counseling placement is an extended internship in which students provide individual, family and group therapy to children and their parents.
 The infant early childhood project (IEC), another clinical placement at the agency, involves providing consultation to childcare staff at high-needs centers in Austin as well as counseling to children and their parents.
-Both placements begin in the fall (approximately five hours per week co-facilitating group and attending student seminar); the official placement (18-20 hours per week) begins in the springs extends through July.
+Both placements begin in the fall (approximately five hours per week co-facilitating group and attending student seminar); the official placement (18-20 hrs/wk) begins in the spring and extends through July.

-- Send your application or inquiry to Becky Morales, LCSW.
+- Send your application or inquiry to Sara Wakefield, LCSW.

 - Professional Counseling Practicum Information sheet